The stochastic primitive equations with non-isothermal turbulent pressure: Local and global well-posedness

 \end{enumerate} \end{remark}

 \begin{remark}[Periodic boundary conditions in all directions] The contents of Theorems \ref{t:global_primitive_strong_strong} and \ref{t:continuous_dependence} also hold in case the boundary conditions \eqref{eq:boundary_conditions_full} are replaced by periodic ones.
-The proofs remain essentially unchanged up to substitute $\Dom$ with $\Tor^3$ and neglecting in the computations the contributions coming from the boundary conditions. \end{remark}
+The proofs remain essentially unchanged, as it is enough to neglect boundary contributions. \end{remark}